Coastline of the United Kingdom

 The coastline of the United Kingdom is formed by a variety of natural features including islands, bays, headlands and peninsulas.
-It consists of the coastline of the island of Great Britain and the north-east coast of the island of Ireland, as well as many much smaller islands.
+It consists of the coastline of the island of Great Britain, the north-east coast of the island of Ireland, as well as many much smaller islands.
 Much of the coastline is accessible and quite varied in geography and habitats.
 Large stretches have been designated areas of natural beauty, notably the Jurassic Coast and various stretches referred to as heritage coast.
 They are both very long, spreading through the mainland.

 Characteristics

 Length

-The measurement of any coastline depends upon the scale of map used and the accuracy of the measurement.
+The measurement of any coastline depends upon the scale of map used and the precision of the measurement.
 A larger map scale and smaller unit of measure will result in more detail being revealed and measured and thus a greater length.
 And because the resultant length increases exponentially faster than the increase of scale of measurement, there is no such thing as "an approximate answer" to this question.
 This is referred to as the coastline paradox.
 A coastline is fractal-like — a fractal has self-similar properties, similar at every scale — therefore the closer the observer looks, the more detail is revealed, leading to a greater overall length.